0x7ffc/0x7ffc.github.io/_posts/2019-01-07-graph-traversal-made-easy-part-1.md

 ---

 Let's first look at DFS.
-The idea behind it is simple: go down a path as deep as possible then backtrack as necessery and explor the rest of the branches.
+The idea behind it is simple: go down a path as deep as possible then backtrack as necessery and explore the rest of the branches.
 The algorithm itself is very clear and simple, the difficult part is:

 - Identify the graph.
 Sometimes finding the graph itself IS the problem.
 - Knowing when and how to mark the node as already been explored.